 This strawberry and apple crumble recipe is paleo friendly and contains no grains, refined sugars or dairy, but as many of the ingredients still contain natural sugars (dates, fruit, coconut), I would recommend saving it for special occasions or weekends.
 It’s still a treat!

 Cooking notes: I used small individual ramekins but you can easily use one baking dish and serve it as a whole pie.

 - 15 strawberries, diced

-- 3 1/2 large Pink Lady or Granny Smith apples, peeled, cored and cut into cubes
+- 3½ large Pink Lady or Granny Smith apples, peeled, cored and cut into cubes

-- A pinch of nutmeg powder
+- Pinch of nutmeg powder

 - 1 tablespoon ghee or coconut oil

 - Make the filling first.Heat ghee or coconut oil in a medium saucepan.
-Cut vanilla pod in half going lengthways and scoop some of the seeds out.
-Add all filling ingredients, stir and bring to boil.
-Turn the heat to low and simmer for 20-25 minutes or until apples have softened and the mix has thickened and caramelized slightly.
+Add all filling ingredients to the pot, stir and bring to a boil.
+Turn the heat to low and simmer for 20-25 minutes or until apples have softened and the mixture has thickened and caramelised slightly.

-- Make the crumbleUsing a food processor, grind macadamia nuts and dates into crumbs.
-Add coconut flour and coconut oil and process into moist crumbs.
-Finally add shredded coconut and blend together until well incorporated.
+- Make the crumbleUsing a food processor, grind macadamia nuts and dates into small crumbs.
+Add coconut flour and coconut oil and process into moist crumbly mixture.
+Add shredded coconut and pulse together until well incorporated.
 Set aside.

-- Assemble the crumble piesDivide the apple and strawberry filling between four small baking dishes and fill with 1 ½ centimeter thick layer of crumble mixture.
-Bake in the oven, on the middle shelf, for 15-20 minutes or until brown crust forms on top.
+- Assemble the crumble piesDivide the apple and strawberry filling between four small baking dishes and top with 1 ½ cm thick layer of the crumble mixture.
+Bake in the oven, middle shelf, for 15-18 minutes, or until the top brows and becomes crispy.